-If you desire or need medical pain relief, you will be cared for by an anesthesia provider from Oregon Anesthesiology Group.
+If you desire or need medical pain relief, you will be cared for by an anesthesia physician or CRNA from Oregon Anesthesiology Group.
 We are delighted to partner with you to make this special day as safe, pleasant, and comfortable as possible.

 Your preferences and medical conditions are important in selecting the best pain relief plan during childbirth.
 We support any decision you make.
 The more you know and understand, the better prepared you’ll be when your baby’s big day arrives.

 Your medical pain relief options for labor and delivery will depend on whether you are having a vaginal delivery or cesarean section (C-section).
 Many nonmedical techniques may also help with the pain you feel during labor, and they can be combined with the medical options.
 We encourage you to talk with your obstetric healthcare professional and nursing staff about these options.

 For your safety, once you receive an epidural block or a spinal block, you will not be allowed to walk until the block wears off.